Land Compensation Act 1973 claims

-Environmental law solicitors at Hugh James is specialist land compensation lawyers who represent residents under Part 1 of the Land Compensation Act 1973.
+Environmental law solicitors at Hugh James are specialist land compensation lawyers who represent individuals for loss of value suffered to property in respect of claims brought under Part 1 of the Land Compensation Act 1973 (“the Act”).

 Public works include any work on roads and highways, airports and any other works on land provided, or used in the exercise, of statutory powers, including changes of use.

-The Land Compensation Act defines the physical factors as noise, vibration, smell, fumes, smoke, artificial lighting and the discharge of any solid or liquid matter onto a local resident’s property.
+The Land Compensation Act defines the physical factors which can give rise to compensation claims as noise, vibration, smell, fumes, smoke, artificial lighting and the discharge of any solid or liquid matter onto a local resident’s property.

-In the case of new or widened roads, the majority of claims our land compensation solicitors have dealt with the result from an increase in noise levels, although we are aware that other physical factors may also be apparent.
-Artificial light, both from vehicle headlights and street lighting, can cause considerable nuisance and can result in a diminution in value, especially in rural areas where, previously, there was no light interference.
+In addition to noise, artificial light, both from vehicle headlights and street lighting, can cause considerable nuisance and can result in a diminution in value, and is recognised by the Act.
+This may be particularly relevant especially in rural areas where, previously, there was no light interference.

-There are time limits for making a claim under the Land Compensation Act and a complex array of statutory provisions also apply.
+There are time limits for making a claim under the Land Compensation Act and a complex array of statutory provisions also apply, particularly if you are intending to sell your property.
 If you believe that you may have a claim under the Land Compensation Act, we recommend that you seek legal advice as soon as possible.